Jake Worth

 • ux

 Lately I’ve been thinking about desire paths.
 We’ve all seen a desire path.
-They are paths created by erosion from human and animal traffic…
+They are footpaths created by erosion from human and animal…

 Think Hard